BrettCawley/brettcawley.github.io/_posts/2018-8-23-Create-A-Local-Lightning-Network-On-Simnet.md

 Great!
 We've now got addresses `<ALICE_ADDRESS>`, `<BOB_ADDRESS>`, and `<CHARLIE_ADDRESS>` in our terminals, we'll use them in the next step.

 #### Creating Bitcoin for Users
-We need to create bitcoin for our users in order to use them on the lightning network.
-To do that, we need to configure `btcd` to point to a block reward bitcoin address.
+We need to create Bitcoin for our users in order to use them on the lightning network.
+To do that, we need to configure `btcd` to point to a block reward Bitcoin address.
 In the terminal that `btcd` is currently running, cancel the process by pressing `Ctrl+C` a couple times.
 Now re-run `btcd` while replacing `<ALICE_ADDRESS>` with  `alice`'s address generated in the previous step:

     btcd --simnet --txindex --rpcuser=kek --rpcpass=kek --miningaddr=<ALICE_ADDRESS>